renovatebot/renovate/docs/configuration.md

     --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --pr-creation <string>               When to create the PR for a branch.
 Values: immediate, not-pending, status-success.
     --automerge <string>                 What types of upgrades to merge to base branch automatically.
 Values: none, minor or any
-    --maintain-yarn-lock [boolean]       Keep yarn.lock files updated in base branch --group-name <string>                Human understandable name for the dependency group --group-slug <string>                Slug to use for group (e.g. in branch name).
+    --yarn-cache-folder <string>         Location of yarn cache folder to use.
+Set to empty string to disable --maintain-yarn-lock [boolean]       Keep yarn.lock files updated in base branch --group-name <string>                Human understandable name for the dependency group --group-slug <string>                Slug to use for group (e.g. in branch name).
 Will be calculated from groupName if null